Secoranda/DB/LAB2/README.md

-# Laboratory work Nr.2 "Creating and Maintaining the Database"
+# Laboratory Nr.2 "Creating and Maintaining the Database"
 ## Objectives
 1. Instalation of the software
 2. Ability to work with database software